XBFL Rules

 If for some reason it seems your headset isn't working (or your opponent's isn't working) once logged into the game and prior to kickoff, verify that the automatic settings did not default to mic-off.
 Pause the game, go to Online Options, and check to make sure that your headset is turned on.
 In some cases, it may default to "off."

-Numerous scoring and statistical errors have been reported to EA Sports by gamers across the U.S. (Madden ’09/Madden 10), thus indicating buggy software.
+Scoring and Stats Tracking: Numerous scoring and statistical errors have been reported to EA Sports by gamers across the U.S. (Madden ’09 through Madden 15), thus indicating buggy software.
 Should XBFL members vote to utilize EA's online franchise mode for the XBFL's official gaming seasons, they will be playing with the knowledge of potential inaccuracies taking place that could affect the outcome of a single game, or worse, their entire season.
-Due to very limited Admin Options available in Madden 10, the commissioner will have no control in altering the outcome or scores in any games affected by this scoring glitch.
-As of September 2, 2009 no patches have been made available to correct this problem.
+Due to very limited Admin Options available in Madden, the commissioner will have no control in altering the outcome or points scored in any games affected by these glitches.

-If a team becomes idle after week ten, the second part of the above resolution will apply where existing members with lower winning percentages having the first opportunity to manage the team.
-In the event that this is still unsuccessful, a member of the XBFL Panel or Commissioner will take over the team for the remainder of the season.
-This procedure of replacing open teams is subject to change at the discretion of the Commissioner should any special circumstances apply.
+If a team becomes idle after week ten, the second part of the above resolution will apply (existing members with lower winning percentages receiving the first opportunity to manage the vacated team regardless of tenure).
+In the event that this is still unsuccessful, a member of the XBFL Admin Group or Commissioner will take over the team for the remainder of the season provided no conflicts of interest exist (e.g. managing two teams that play each other during the season).

 Connectivity Resolution Guidelines

-Loss of Connection: If during a game, you or your opponent's connection is lost at any time, the conditions of the game must be exactly as they were prior to the disconnection.
+5b Loss of Connection: If during a game, you or your opponent's connection is lost at any time, the conditions of the game must be exactly as they were prior to the disconnection.

-Please note the following scenarios: If the game was disconnected immediately following halftime, the first half score will stand and only a second half will need to be replayed.
+5b1 Please note the following scenarios: If the game was disconnected immediately following halftime, the first half score will stand and only a second half will need to be replayed.

-If a disconnection takes place within the final two minutes of the first half, with no team threatening to score, both parties may agree to simply replay a half, with the pre-disconnection score being carried over.
+5b4 If a disconnection takes place within the final two minutes of the first half, with no team threatening to score, both parties may agree to simply replay a half, with the pre-disconnection score being carried over.

-If a disconnection takes place in the third quarter, both teams are required to replay two quarters unless gamer judgment rules otherwise.
+5b6 If a disconnection takes place in the third quarter, both teams are required to replay two quarters unless gamer judgment rules otherwise.
 For instance, if a game gets disconnected with a minute to go in the third, and neither team is in position to score - both players may agree to write off the remaining portion of the third set and play one final quarter with the pre-disconnections score in effect.

-If a connection is lost during the fourth quarter, the following must take place:
+5b7 If a connection is lost during the fourth quarter, the following must take place:

-If a game is disconnected in the 4th quarter with the score being greater than a difference of 18 points, the game will be considered "Final."
+5b7a If a game is disconnected in the 4th quarter with the score being greater than a difference of 18 points, the game will be considered "Final."

-If the game is disconnected in the 4th quarter with the score being 18 points or less, the quarter must be replayed with the difference of score being carried over to the new game.
+5b7b If the game is disconnected in the 4th quarter with the score being 18 points or less, the quarter must be replayed with the difference of score being carried over to the new game.

 Example: Team A is beating Team B 14-7 in the fourth quarter when a divergence error disconnects them.
 Both players are required to replay one full quarter despite the time remaining in the previous game.
 Team B would begin the new quarter with a 7 point disadvantage which he faced prior to the early termination.
 The last person possessing the ball at the time of the disconnection will receive the kickoff to start the replayed kickoff.